Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Your veterinarian may also treat copper buildup.
 The metal may be put into a form so that it can be removed (chelated) from the body, or a medication like zinc may be given to decrease the copper's toxic effects.

 6. What You Can Do at Home

 Another antioxidant that you might consider for your dog is alpha-tocopherol.
 Its antioxidant properties will protect cell membranes and may also potentially protect the liver.
 The maximum dose I have seen used is 400 IU, but some literature recommends more when some diseases are diagnosed.
-(The natural form, , is better than the artificial from since it is more bioactive.)
-I do not know of any research into higher doses for larger dogs. d-alpha-tocopherol
+(The natural form, d-alpha-tocopherol, is better than the artificial form since it is more bioactive.)
+I do not know of any research into higher doses for larger dogs.

 S-Adenosyl Methionine (SAM-e)

 This antioxidant is naturally present in your dog but will help a dog with liver disease since it breaks down to form glutathione, a product that aids metabolism, prevents liver injury (stress oxidation), and even protects red blood cells; it is especially helpful for dogs with inflammatory, toxic, and metabolic diseases.
 It can be tricky to treat tiny dogs since the capsules are coated and not meant to be split or crushed.
 If you need to give your dog SAM-e, try to find pills as close to his or her recommended daily dose as possible.

 A Word to the Wise: Caution With Drugs